ElenaVillano/workflow4python/docs/d04-working-python.md

 # Code

 To edit code you can use whichever editor you want to use.
 The important point is that whenever you run the code, you do it from the terminal with your virtual environment activated.
+The importan thing is to follow the [pep8](https://peps.python.org/pep-0008/) rules.

 # Git and branches